DanBuda11/design-guidelines/README.md

   - Establish a flow that corresponds to the content's message
   - Use white space to build that flow
   - Try to double what your instinct tells you initially is the correct about of white space and see what it looks like
+  - Use an "F" shaped layout: people read from the top left going right then down.
+The farther down they go, the less likely they are to go all the way to the right
+  - Establish a visual hierarchy: make more important elements stand out by using size (larger), color (more saturated and/or warmer colors), positioning (upper left for more important items), more contrast, increased white space, typography (different font for header and content)
+  - Use the rule of thirds: split the screen into a 3x3 grid and put important elements at the intersection of the grid lines, or use a 3-column layout and put important elements on the break lines

+## Content

+- Big chunks of text are more likely to be skipped, so stick to 2-3 sentences per paragraph, use smaller words, and say what you are trying to say with as few words as possible
+- If possible, split a larger paragraph into concise bullet points
+- Use strategic bolding to make important text stand out
+- Use short, clear headlines